 If you've booked over the phone, we will ask you for an email address in order to send you an electronic booking confirmation and e-boarding card.
 Please ensure we hold an up to date email address on your booking.
 You can check your details online in our Manage My Account area.

-From 1st March 2019, we will require all our passengers due to travel on a domestic sailing (inter-island and between the UK, Guernsey and Jersey) to carry a form of photographic identification.
+We require all our passengers due to travel on a domestic sailing (inter-island and between the UK, Guernsey and Jersey) to carry a form of photographic identification.
 Unfortunately, without an accepted form of photo ID to show at check-in you won’t be permitted to board.
 Children under the age of 16 can travel on domestic services without photo ID provided the accompanying adult can vouch for their identification.

 Accepted travel documents include: